The best way to get over a Christmas hangover is to just leave it behind and escape to one of these destinations in January!

-Here’s a list of where to travel in January.
+Here’s our list of the best places to go in January.

 Cape Town, South Africa

-South Africa’s most beautiful city really comes alive as temperatures peak to a daytime high of 26˚C.
+South Africa’s most beautiful city really comes alive in January as temperatures peak to a daytime high of 26˚C.

 With the warm waters this is the perfect time for a beach holiday and the vibrant nightlife that comes with the crowds makes it a great escape for party-goers.

-With a minuscule amount of rainfall on the month, this Central American country doesn’t get enough attention for its empty sprawling beaches and stunning tropical rain forests.
+With a minuscule amount of rainfall in January, this Central American country doesn’t get enough attention for its empty sprawling beaches and stunning tropical rain forests.
 A stop here is an eco-traveller’s dream.

-Europe’s northern-most holiday destination is perfect for ‘Aurora hunters’ seeking out the Northern Lights: there are few better places than Abisko and its micro-climate of prevailing winds and surrounding mountains which serve to break up the cloud and expose one of nature’s greatest spectacles.
+On the colder side of things, Europe’s northern-most holiday destination is perfect for ‘Aurora hunters’ wondering where the best place to see the Northern Lights is.
+There are few better places to see the Lights than Abisko.
+Thanks to its micro-climate of prevailing winds and surrounding mountains, there is a clear view of nature’s greatest spectacle.

 Ko Samui, Thailand

-Thailand’s third largest island soaks in a warm tropical sea that reaches 26°C and never ceases in giving a beach holiday to remember.
-Being at the tail end of the rainy season means you’ll get better travel deals and stretch out your money like no other month.
+Thailand’s third largest island soaks in a warm tropical sea that reaches 26°C, making it the perfect destination for a year-round beach holiday.
+Being at the tail end of the rainy season means that January is a great time to visit Ko Samui.
+Enjoy good travel deals, less crowds and the start of the dry season.

-This Austrian city of 130,000 has hosted not just one but two Winter Olympics and is generally known as the ski and snowboard capital of the world.
+This Austrian city of 130,000 inhabitants has hosted not just one but two Winter Olympics and is generally known one of the best places to ski and snowboard in the world.

 Winter sport lovers will enjoy the world class facilities here and architecture buffs will love the contrast between the city’s Gothic, Renaissance, and Baroque buildings and the majestic mountain backdrop.